-Due to limited experience, it is not recommended to initiate treatment with dapagliflozin in patients with $GFR < 25 \ mL/min$.
+It is not recommended to initiate treatment with dapagliflozin in patients with an estimated glomerular filtration rate (eGFR) $< 15 \text{ mL/min/1.73m}^2$ .

-In patients with diabetes mellitus, the glucose lowering efficacy of dapagliflozin is reduced when the glomerular filtration rate (GFR) is < 45 mL/min and is likely absent in patients with severe renal impairment.
-Therefore, if GFR falls below 45 mL/min, additional glucose lowering treatment should be considered in patients with diabetes mellitus if further glycaemic control is needed (see sections 4.4, 4.8, 5.1 and 5.2).
+In patients with type 2 diabetes mellitus, the glucose lowering efficacy of dapagliflozin is reduced when eGFR is < 45 mL/min/1.73m, and is likely absent in patients with severe renal impairment.
+Therefore, if eGFR falls below 45 mL/min/1.73m, additional glucose lowering treatment should be considered in patients with type 2 diabetes mellitus (see sections 4.4, 4.8, 5.1 and 5.2).